 Unless you are strictly a mandala or geometric patterns colourist – you should try this book.
 While I struggle with intricate pictures sometimes – because of pain or lack of concentration or just getting bored – these are not tedious or repetitive.

 I think this book would be great for times when your concentration is fluctuating or you need something to distract you.
 It both sucks you into a journey and relaxes you, taking you to a new place and time.
 It would be a great book for days when pain or fatigue makes colouring very intricate pictures difficult, purely because of the range of pictures.

 If you would like to purchase this book, it is available from this link.
 The Pen Store ships internationally and I was very impressed with how quickly it came!
-The English language version is now available from the Book Depository via this link.
+The English language version is now available from the Book Depository via this link and from Amazon here